-Turnips don't get a ton of attention in the culinary world, and their vibrant, nutritious greens get even less love.
-Turnip greens are packed with vitamins A and C and can add flavor and texture to braised and sauteed dishes.
+Turnips don't get a ton of attention in the culinary world, and their vibrant greens get even less love.
+Turnip greens can add flavor and texture to braised and sauteed dishes.

 What are Turnip Greens?